-The AT90S2323/2343 provides one general-purpose 8-bit Timer/Counter - Timer/Counter0.
+The ATtiny22/L provides one general purpose 8- bit Timer/Counter - Timer/Counter0.
 The Timer/Counter has prescaling selection from the 10-bit prescaling timer.
-The Timer/Counter can be used either as a timer with an internal clock time base or as a counter with an external pin connection that triggers the counting.
+The Timer/Counter can either be used as a timer with an internal clock timebase or as a counter with an external pin connection that triggers the counting.